Aeurias/NadeshikoSlimeVR/README.md

 </h1>

 > [!CAUTION]
 > This is experimental, in writeup and testing process at the moment!
-Expect many changes to be made to this branch before finalized.
+Expect some changes to be made to this branch before finalized.

 > [!IMPORTANT]
 > For the regular, WEMOS D1 Mini variant please view the [main branch here!](https://github.com/Aeurias/NadeshikoSlimeVR/)